-

 Sync

-The sync feature can only be performed with a high-level command.
+The sync feature can only be performed with the high-level command.
 If you use the --delete option, then the files that don't exist in the source are also deleted in the destination.
-The sync command is as follows.
+The sync command is as follows:

-- Syncs all files in an Object Storage bucket (folder) to a local directory
+• Sync all files in a bucket (folder) of the Object Storage to a local directory

 aws --endpoint-url=https://kr.object.ncloudstorage.com s3 sync s3://<bucket_name>[/<object_name>] <local_directory_name>

-- Syncs all files in a local directory to an Object Storage bucket (folder)
+• Sync all files in a local directory to a bucket (folder) of the Object Storage

 aws --endpoint-url=https://kr.object.ncloudstorage.com s3 sync <local_directory_name> s3://<bucket_name>[/<object_name>]

-- Sync all files in an Object Storage bucket (folder) to another bucket (folder)
+• Sync all files in a bucket (folder) of the Object Storage to another bucket (folder)

 aws --endpoint-url=https://kr.object.ncloudstorage.com s3 sync s3://<source_bucket_name>[/<destination_object_name>] s3://<destination_bucket_name>[/<destination_object_name>]